 "Let us cherish a spirit of confidence in the wisdom of our brethren.
 We must be willing to take advice and caution from our fellow laborers.
 Connected with the service of God, we must individually realize that we are parts of a great whole.
-We must seek wisdom from God, learning what it means to have a waiting, watching spirit, and to go to our Saviour when tired and depressed."-Ibid., p.
+We must seek wisdom from God, learning what it means to have a waiting, watching spirit, and to go to our Saviour when tired and depressed."-Testimonies to Ministers, p.
 500.

 "As members of the visible church, and workers in the vineyard of the Lord, all professed Christians should do their utmost to preserve peace, harmony, and love in the church.
-Mark the prayer of Christ: 'That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us: that the world may believe that thou hast sent me.'
+Mark the prayer of Christ: 'That they all may be one; as Thou, Father, art in Me, and I in Thee, that they also may be one in Us: that the world may believe that Thou hast sent Me.'
 The unity of the church is the convincing evidence that God has sent Jesus into the world as its Redeemer."-Testimonies, vol. 5, pp. 619, 620.

-"'By the cords of tender love and sympathy the Lord linked all men to Himself.
+"By the cords of tender love and sympathy the Lord linked all men to Himself.
 Of us He says, Ye "are laborers together with God: ye are God's husbandry, ye are God's building."
 This relationship we should recognize.
-If we are bound up with Christ, we shall constantly manifest Christlike sympathy and forbearance toward those who are striving with all their Godgiven ability to bear their burdens, even as we endeavor to bear our appointed burdens."-Testimonies to Ministers, p.
+If we are bound up with Christ, we shall constantly manifest Christlike sympathy and forbearance toward those who are striving with all their God-given ability to bear their burdens, even as we endeavor to bear our appointed burdens."-Testimonies to Ministers, p.
 495.